ADI Leak Detection specialists at work

 Sand filters

-- Laterals-hold back sand allowing water to pass through
+• Laterals to hold back sand while allowing water to pass

-- Multiport valve is found at the top of the tank with a cramp and an o-ring that protects the valve on the filter.
+• Multiport valve at the top of the tank with a clamp and o-ring

-Pool leaks are common anywhere in or outside the pool.
-Before looking for a leak in your swimming pool, ensure you have checked the whole filter system including the heater, filter, pump, chlorinator, etc.
+Pool leaks are common both inside and outside the pool.
+When looking for a leak, check the entire filter system (heater, filter, pump, chlorinator).

 Lookout for these Signs of pool leakage